Page speed means a lot for website users. It affects user experience in the sense that users do not like websites that load slowly.

 How do I improve my page speed?

-Improving page speed simply means getting to load faster than it currently does.
-This makes checking your page speed check before you commence optimization efforts very vital.
+Improving page speed simply means getting it to load faster than it currently does.
+This makes checking your page speed before you commence optimization efforts to be very vital.

 Page Speed SEO Checker: The Starting Point

 A page speed SEO checker can help you understand how fast your site pages load and give you an idea of how much you need to improve to be in Google’s good graces.

 Page speed is a crucial on-page SEO factor that can majorly affect the way that users interact with your website.
 According to to Think with Google, it’s best practice for your pages to load in under 1.3 seconds.

 With every passing second that it takes for your site to load, you can expect an increased bounce rate which is not only an important metric to the success of your website, but it’s important to Google, too.

 A page speed SEO checker can help you understand how fast your pages load and what could be causing a slowdown if any.